-Student Name Room Date Faculty / Staff Name Three (3) demerit offenses of the Code of Conduct have been recorded in the current grading period resulting in the issuance of this Detention Notice .
-Not in the right place at the right time.
-Not wearing the designated uniform properly.
-Unacceptable classroom behavior; disruption, not following class rules, note writing/passing, etc. Not prepared for class; does not have needed supplies or materials, missing assignments, etc. No gum chewing / No eating outside of the lunchroom Unacceptable behavior: church / hallway / cafeteria /bathroom / playground / during a safety drill Three (3) recorded tardies Major offenses of the Code of Conduct or blatant disregard for school rules result in the AUTOMATIC issuance of a Detention Notice: Lack of courteous and respectful behavior with faculty, staff, peers, lunchroom supervisors, or visitors to the school.
+Student Name Room Date Faculty / Staff Name

+Three (3) demerit offenses of the Code of Conduct have been recorded in the current grading period resulting in the issuance of this Detention Notice.

+Major offenses of the Code of Conduct or blatant disregard for school rules result in the AUTOMATIC issuance of a Detention Notice:

+Lack of courteous and respectful behavior with faculty, staff, peers, lunchroom supervisors, or visitors to the school.
 Lack of respect and care of church and/or school property.
 Inappropriate physical conduct; did not keep hands or feet to self, rough play, inappropriate touching, etc. Not following safety rules on school grounds, on the bus, at bus stops (A bus referral results in an automatic detention notice).
 Dishonesty; Lying / Cheating / Copying / Plagiarism Inappropriate behaviors; use of obscene/foul language or gestures/inappropriate sexual innuendos, spitting, slamming/throwing objects, etc. Inappropriate use of technology / cell phone and electronic devices are not permitted to be visible or audible between 7:30 a.m3:00 p.m. / violation of Acceptable Use Policy Misbehaviors (not listed above) may result in the issuance of a detention notice.
+Comm nents:

-Serious actions may warrant an automatic detention or suspension/possible expulsion, including but not limited to forgery, physical fighting, stealing, bullying, harassment, intimidation, or as noted: Comments This is Notice # 1 for this grading period.
-A Lunch Detention will be served on This is Notice # 2 for this grading period.
+Serious actions may warrant an automatic detention or suspension/possible expulsion, including but not limited to forgery, physical fighting, stealing, bullying, harassment, intimidation, or as noted: Comments:

+This is Notice # 1 for this grading period.
+A Lunch Detention will be served on

+This is Notice # 2 for this grading period.
 Detention must be served either from 7:00-7:30 a.m.
-OR

-- 3:00-3:30 p.m. on in room.
-An "N"(needs improvement) will be the conduct mark on the next report card. - This is Notice # 3 for this grading period.
-Detention must be served from 3:00-4:00 p.m. on - in room .
-A "U" (unsatisfactory) will be the conduct mark on the next report card. - If a Fourth Notice is issued, the parents will be contacted by the principal to conference for further disciplinary measures.
+OR 3:00-3:30 p.m. on in room.
+An "N"(needs improvement) will be the conduct mark on the next report card.

+This is Notice # 3 for this grading period.
+Detention must be served from 3:00-4:00 p.m. on in room .
+A "U" (unsatisfactory) will be the conduct mark on the next report card.

+If a Fourth Notice is issued, the parents will be contacted by the principal to conference for further disciplinary measures.
 This will result in a behavior contract and/ a suspension /expulsion from school.